-- A. Be in position slightly behind (no more than 5-yards) and to the L side of the kicker, wide enough to observe the snap and the flight of the ball to the kicker.
+- A. Be in position slightly behind (no more than 5-yards) and to the kicking foot side of the kicker, wide enough to observe the snap and the flight of the ball to the kicker.
 Be in position to see the blockers and kicker at the same time and be prepared to rule on any contact with the kicker when the ball is kicked.
 If the kicker is near the end line, take position on the end line and remind the kicker if he is on or outside the end line prior to the snap.
-Adjust to the situation. - B. When it is obvious a kick will take place and there is not a player 10 or more yards behind the neutral zone, the R will place an open hand on his chest, indicating to the U that Team A is not in a legal scrimmage kick formation. - R, U C. Count offensive players. - D. Be alert for delay by kicking team to confuse opponents. - E. Adjust to field position 5-10 yards deep favoring the L's side of the field.
+Adjust to the situation. - B. When it is obvious a kick will take place and there is not a player 10 or more yards behind the neutral zone, the R will place an open hand on his chest, indicating to the U that Team A is not in a legal scrimmage kick formation. - R, U C. Count offensive players.
+If Team A "rushes" substitutes on the field, insure the defense has an opportunity to adjust.
+U should cover the ball or stand near the snapper, preventing the snap, until motioned off by the R. - D. Be alert for delay by kicking team to confuse opponents. - U E. Adjust to field position 8 to 10 yards deep favoring the L's side of the field.
 Face the offensive line during the initial charge, observing the action of Team A and Team B players.
-Observe defensive man over snapper.
-Avoid serious injury to the snapper.
-Shift observation to contact between defensive players and protectors behind the line.
-After players move past your position, turn and move toward the return area to observe for illegal action by players of either team.
-Be alert for sleeper plays.
-If the kick is short, or partially blocked, be alert to determine if it crosses the neutral zone.

-- H F. Same as for runs and passes.
-Check offensive linemen for on or behind the line and for an unbalanced line. - L G. Take position outside and in front of deep receivers on your side of the field.
+- H, L F. Same for runs and passes.
+Check offensive linemen for on or behind the line and for an unbalanced line. - B G. Take position outside and behind the deep receivers.
+Position yourself on either side so that you may have the best view on the catch.

-Count receiving team.
 Adjust to play area and assume responsibility for coverage into either sideline.
+If necessary to retreat, move backward at a 45° angle.